jonaw1/thesis/README.md

 Title: *Detecting Edited Knowledge in Language Models by Asking Unrelated Questions*

 ## How to use
+1. Make sure Conda is available
-1. Run `scripts/setup.sh` to set up the environment
+2. Run `scripts/setup.sh` to set up the environment
-2.
+3.